Wall Street closes higher as strong earnings cheer investors

 “We still have a good amount of positive sentiment coming from a strong earnings season. ...
 That’s certainly providing a significant amount of positive force to stocks today,” said Invesco’s Hooper.

-The finance sector’s biggest contributor was Berkshire Hathaway Inc (BRKa.N), which rose 2.3 percent after the Warren Buffett-led conglomerate reported a 67 percent surge in quarterly operating profit.
+The finance sector’s biggest contributor was Berkshire Hathaway Inc, which rose 2.3 percent after the Warren Buffett-led conglomerate reported a 67 percent surge in quarterly operating profit.

-Technology’s biggest boost came from Facebook (FB.O), which gained 4.4 percent after the Wall Street Journal reported it had asked large U.S. banks to share detailed financial information about customers as part of an effort to offer new services.
+Technology’s biggest boost came from Facebook, which gained 4.4 percent after the Wall Street Journal reported it had asked large U.S. banks to share detailed financial information about customers as part of an effort to offer new services.

 Advancing issues outnumbered declining ones on the NYSE by a 1.47-to-1 ratio; on Nasdaq, a 1.61-to-1 ratio favored advancers.